How exactly do you say it’s raining in Italian?

 It’s raining cats and dogs.
 I’ll go close the shutters.

 Piove comes from piovere, to rain, which belongs to the second -ere group.
 Its indicativo presente conjugation is as follows.

 Present tense conjugation for piovere

-This verb is usually found in the third person singular as an impersonal verb, it rains, as people don’t normally “rain”.
+This verb is mostly used in the third person singular as an impersonal verb, it rains, because people don’t normally “rain”.